aayush598/cocotb2-migrator/README.md

 ## Overview

 cocotb2-migrator automates the migration of cocotb testbenches from version 1.x to 2.x by applying a series of code transformations.
-The tool handles the most common migration patterns including coroutine decorators, fork operations, handle access patterns, binary value usage, and deprecated imports.
+The tool handles the most common migration patterns including coroutine decorators, fork operations, handle access patterns, binary value usage, deprecated imports, and many other cocotb-specific transformations.

 ## Features